Keeping Aspect Ratios in Figma

 This is likely due to a bug (or perhaps a feature?) in Figma.
 The bug is that if you rotate a frame inside of an auto layout, its width will be set to the width of the outer container, even if it's rotated.

-When you change the width of the image (outer) container, you also change the width of the inner container, which changes the height of the inner frame, which in turn changes the height of the outer frame.
-The magnitude of the change is determined by the angle.
+Changing the width of the outer frame also alters the width of the inner frame, which changes the height of the inner frame, which in turn changes the height of the outer frame.
+The extent of these changes depends on the angle.